aashikur/json-api/README.md

 # JSON API Repo

-This repository hosts JSON data files for testing and live API fetching.
+This repository hosts JSON data files for testing and live API fetching....

 ## 🚀 How to Update JSON Files